Codeyg12/Challenge1/README.md

 2. Changed 'span class=seo' into an "id"
 3. Image tags needed 'alt' attribute
 4. Under the 'div class=content' there were two "id=" that I deleted
-5. Deleted last 'img' tag from "Cost Managment"
+5. Deleted last 'img' tag from "Cost Management"
 6. Changed footers 'h2' into 'h4', 'h3' had already been used
+7. Added sections to the HTML

 ---